knackstedt/cruiser/README.md

 - [ ] Pipeline instance labels can be defined from simple JS scripts
 - [ ] Support Pipeline definition as code file (YAML,JSON)
 - [ ] Pipeline, stage, job failure hooks
+- [ ] Projects that can group pipelines and teams / boards
 - [ ] Env vars & secrets on "global system"
 - [ ] Env vars & secrets on "project"
 - [ ] Auto-trigger and approve next release if previous release has been deployed and not redacted